AICDEV/base64/README.md

 # base64
-Small and simple base64 library programmed in C.
+Small and simple base64 library programmed in C. Currently ONLY tested and developt on little endian systems!
+Keep that in mind!

 ## Benchmark